 Akira Kobayashi is an extremely handsome and multi-talented star who is well-known throughout Japan for his acting chops as well as his singing abilities.
 Kobayashi was born on November 3rd in Tokyo in 1937 and began acting early in life.
-At age four he was part of a children’s theatre company and while he in high school, he became an accomplished Judo champion.
+At age four he was part of a children’s theatre company and while he in high school he became an accomplished Judo champion.
 His father worked in film as a lighting director so it’s not too surprising that Kobayashi was encouraged to pursue an acting career.
-Kobayashi joined Nikkatsu Studios in 1956 at age 19 and quickly rose to stardom with a group of young Japaneses hopefuls that included Joe Shishido, Tetsuya Watari and Yujiro Ishihara.
+Kobayashi joined Nikkatsu Studios in 1956 at age 19 and quickly rose to stardom with a group of young Japaneses hopefuls that included Joe Shishido, Tetsuya Watari and Yujiro Ishihara known as “The Diamond Guys” for their work on Nikkatsu’s Diamond Line genre films.

-By 1958 Akira Kobayashi was becoming a popular star due to his good looks and obvious acting talents and in 1959 he was teamed up with Joe Shishido for a series of films called the Wandering Guitarist or Rambling Guitarist (aka Wataridori) series.
+By 1958 Akira Kobayashi was becoming a popular star due to his good looks, singing voice and obvious acting talents and in 1959 he was teamed up with Joe Shishido for a series of films called the Wandering Guitarist or Rambling Guitarist (aka Wataridori) series.
 In these popular films Akira Kobayashi and Joe Shishido played wandering heroes that save small villages from gangsters and other criminals.
-Kobayashi’s character resembled a singing cowboy in the old Hollywood tradition and he’d often whip out his guitar to belt out a tune during the Wandering Guitarist films.
+Kobayashi’s character resembled a singing cowboy in the old Hollywood tradition and he’d often whip out his guitar to belt out a tune during these musical movies.
 The series was so popular that it spawned similar films starring Akira Kobayashi such as The Rambler (aka Nagaremono) series.

 Although Kobayashi still occasionally appears in minor television and film roles, his real focus seems to be on music.
 He continues releasing records and can often be seen performing live on Japanese entertainment shows.
 His music is very traditional and performed in the Enka style that is prevalent in Japan.
 Kobayashi also still enjoys singing popular songs from his early films during his performances, which he has rearranged and recorded various times.